A2Amir/Search-Algorithms-A-Star-and-Dynamic-Prgramming/README.md

 For this reason, we would like to punish left turns, to perform this policy we need change cost for each action we have.
 Suppose we have a car like figure below.
 This car now has its state a x, a y, and an orientation (theta).By orientation for simplicity is chosen from 4 possible directions (up, down, left, and right).
 I'd like to get to the location B (facing left).
 Realize that now the state space is 3-dimensional,I now would like to implement a dynamic programming planner that gives me the optimal path for going from A to B by considering the cost policy for each action.

 <p align="right"> <img src="./img/11.jpg" style="right;" alt="Left Turn Policy" width="600" height="400"> </p>
+There are three principle actions.
+* One is move in which the car just goes 1 grid cell forward in its present orientation.
+It doesn't turn at all.
+That could be applied anywhere in the maze in any direction.
+* One is turn left and then move.
+* The last one is turn right and move.
+These actions come with different costs:
+* The right turn costs me 2
+* Going straight costs me 1
+* Going left costs me 1
+If I were to increase the cost for the left action to 20, then my path to get the location changes.